cedricbahirwe/cedricbahirwe.github.io/README.md

 -  🏭 I'm a `Swift` Developer, Front-End Enthusiast (`React`)
-- 📱 I build apps for iOS and watchOS plateforms⌚️
+- 📱 I build apps for iOS and watchOS platforms⌚️
 - 🔭 I’m currently working on a lot of projects, things and ideas, from Mobile, Web apps to Desktop.
 - 🌱 I’m currently learning React, Core Data and watchOS
 - 👯 I’m looking to collaborate on iOS and React Projects/Ideas